ryanstraits/ryanstraits.github.io/part-5-forever-summer.md

 My little girl and baby boy are never going to be as little as they were today.

-My God.
-Time is a devil.
+My God. <a href="https://open.spotify.com/track/3hC4iobCvBFG4BT7wbOET7" target="blank">Time is a devil</a>.

 And it just keeps clicking along.